 Education: J.D., Benjamin N. Cardozo School of Law (2007), Order of the Barristers; B.A., University of Maryland, College Park (2003), Dean’s List

-Admissions: New York; U.S. District Court for Southern and Eastern Districts of New York; U.S. Court of Appeals 2nd Circuit
+Admissions: New York, New Jersey; U.S. District Court for Southern and Eastern Districts of New York, District of New Jersey; U.S. Court of Appeals 2nd Circuit

 Zev Singer represents and advises employers in a variety of industries on various aspects of labor and employment law.
 His practice focuses on defending businesses and companies in employment litigation matters and wage and hour class and collective actions.
 In addition to his litigation practice, he regularly counsels employers on their workplace policies, drafts employment agreements, and practices for compliance with federal, state and local employment laws.